liorfranko/liorfranko.github.io/index.markdown

 ## Understanding the Problem

-Tail latency matters because it represents the latency experienced by the slowest requests, typically measured at the 95th, 99th, or 99.9th percentile.
+Tail latency refers to the latency experienced by the slowest requests, typically measured at the 95th, 99th, or 99.9th percentile.
 High tail latency can negatively impact user experience and indicate underlying performance bottlenecks.
+In our case, tail latency matters because it represents the worst-case scenario for our service response times.

 The default load balancing strategy in Envoy works well in homogeneous environments but struggles when hardware performance is uneven, leading to inefficient request distribution and high tail latency.

 ## Developing the Solution

 To address this problem, we developed a custom Kubernetes operator.
 This operator dynamically adjusts the load balancing weights of Envoy proxies using Istio's CRD called ServiceEntry.
 Here's how we implemented our solution:

-### Step 1: Measuring the CPU Utilization of the Pods
+### Step 1: Measuring CPU Utilization of Pods

 We deployed a dedicated VictoriaMetrics cluster to collect real-time CPU usage statistics for each pod.
 Our operator interfaces with the VictoriaMetrics API to gather this data, calculating the average CPU usage for each service by aggregating individual pod metrics.